ethereum-optimism/docs/README.md

 #  Optimism Docs

 This repo houses the Optimism Docs located at [docs.optimism.io](https://docs.optimism.io/).
-All documentation related updates and new content will be tracked and maintained in this repo.
+All documentation-related updates and new content will be tracked and maintained in this repo.

 ## Local Development